 Transnational cultures and globalisation

-Dr Pietari Kaapa’s research on transnational film and television culture covers a range of topics.
-These includ national identity and globalisation, genre film in regional contexts, national cinema historiographies, ecological explorations of cultural identity, as well as intercultural audiences.
+Dr Pietari Kääpä’s research on transnational film and television culture covers a range of topics.
+These include national identity and globalisation, genre film in regional contexts, national cinema historiographies, ecological explorations of cultural identity, as well as intercultural audiences.
 The main emphasis of his work is on synergising transnational media studies with other significant and emerging fields, such as reception studies and ecocriticism.
-Many of his books been recognized for the ways they push the study of film industries in new directions, both in terms of understanding the complexities of global cultural production, as well as the significance that small nation film industries can have as empirical and theoretical case studies.
-Most recently, he was part of the Academy of Finland Transnational Finnish Film History project at the University of Helsinki, which resulted in a recent book – Finnish Cinema: A Transnational Enterprise (Palgrave MacMillan, 2016).
+Many of his books have been recognized for the ways they push the study of film industries in new directions, both in terms of understanding the complexities of global cultural production, as well as the significance that small nation film industries can have as empirical and theoretical case studies.
+He was part of the Academy of Finland Transnational Finnish Film History project at the University of Helsinki, which resulted in a recent book – Finnish Cinema: A Transnational Enterprise (Palgrave MacMillan, 2016).
 Pietari is also co-writing (with Professor Tommy Gustafsson from Linnaeus University) the monograph The Politics of Nordsploitation: Industrial and Audience Practices in Nordic Exploitation Film.
 The project, focusing on the history of subcultural and mainstream practices in producing and consuming exploitative genre material in the Nordic countries is published in Bloomsbury’s Global Exploitation Cinema series in 2018.
 He is also collaborating with the Estudios Audiovisuales research group based at Universidade de Santiago de Compostela in Spain on a project on Intangible Cultural Heritage.

 Pietari is co-editor of Journal of Scandinavian Cinema (published by Intellect) which focuses on international research in various areas of Nordic media culture.